Games & Quizzes

 person whose occupation is to investigate and solve crimes.
 People who investigate and solve crimes.

 person thought to be guilty of crime or offence.
-People thought to have committed a crime.
-To doubt or lack trust.
+People thought to have committed a crime. have idea of existence of something without certain proof.